jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-02.md

-+++
+---
-title=  "Waging War"
+title: "Waging War"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "The cost of raising an army of 100,000 men is 1,000 ounces of silver per day" linkb=  "/research/sun-tzu/art-of-war/chapter-01" linkbtext=  "Chapter 1" linkf=  "/research/sun-tzu/art-of-war/chapter-02" linkftext=  "Chapter 3" heading=  "Chapter 2 of Sun Tzu's Art of War"
+description: "The cost of raising an army of 100,000 men is 1,000 ounces of silver per day"
-+++
+heading: "Chapter 2"
+---

 The cost of raising an army of 100,000 men is 1,000 ounces of silver per day.